 An important part of the role of the Parish Council is to represent the views of the Parish in response to various public consultations.

-PACT meetings (Police And Communities Together) are held at 7.00pm on the night of the Parish Council meetings.
-They are run by the local Police,
+PACT meetings (Police And Communities Together) are run by the local Police,

 Members of the public are encouraged to raise Police matters within Catterall ask for advice and follow up crimes in the Village.